 At the top of the Sigismund Bell Tower, visitors are also blessed with gorgeous views of Krakow Old Town and the Vistula River.

-If you are visiting during peak season (summer) or on the weekend, we suggest you to reserve your Wawel Cathedral ticket online and save the headache of waiting in the queue!
+Note: If you are visiting during peak season (summer) or on the weekend, we suggest you reserve your Wawel Cathedral ticket online and save the headache of waiting in the queue!
 You can even get an audio guide!

 Check the official opening hours of Wawel Castle, Wawel Cathedral, and the extra exhibits before your visit.
 Depending on the day of the week, the open hours vary drastically.
 For example, the Cathedral Museum is closed on Sundays!